 I really like the Drum Dial for several reasons

-It measures drum head tension using tympanic pressure rather than lug torque.
+It accurately measures drum head tension using tympanic pressure rather than tension rod lug torque.
 There are too many variables when it comes to the mechanics of lug screw tension.
 You can dial in a specific head tension at each lug based on a tuning range for each drum.
 Once the tension is the same at each lug, you know the general head tension is consistent and balanced.
 From there it is really easy to fine tune by ear.
-Even with a balanced head tension you should always tune by ear.
+Even with a balanced accurately measured head tension you should always tune by ear.
 Additionally, it allows you to get the top and bottom heads at the same or different pitches (tensions) as desired.

 BE ADVISED: Different drum sizes and thicknesses of drum heads – even at the same drum dial tension – will result in different pitches.
 A 14 mil 2 ply batter head will be much lower in pitch than a 3 mil snare side head.
 And a 16″ diameter head will be much lower in pitch than a 12″ head.
 Finally, once I have the sound (tension reading) that I like, I can write that number down and quickly duplicate it whenever I change heads.
 The Drum Dial is a really handy device that I recommend to quickly and easily dial-in your drums.
 Don’t wait as long as I did to get one.